Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Introduction

-In this work, we present a new approach to calculate the dynamical correlations of HCAs in one-dimensional lattices, without using the many-body wavefunction.
-Specifically, we provide an efficient method to compute dynamical correlations by using the basic properties of Gaussian operators \cite{*[{See Supplemental Material for some basic formulas about Gaussian operators, the derivation of the Green's function and the OTOC, the Green's function in continuous space, analytic properties of the Green's function, and some symmetries of the dynamical correlations}][{}] sm}, and apply it to study the the Green's function, the spectral function and the OTOC of 1D HCAs.
-We find three main singularity lines in the spectral functions and obtain their analytical dispersion relations by fitting the numerical results.
-The three lines cross at a common point $(q_m,\omega_m)$ where the spectral function reaches its largest value, and correspondingly the momentum distribution $n(q)$ of anyons exhibits a peak at $q_m$.
+In this work, we present a new approach to calculate the dynamical correlations of HCAs in one-dimensional lattices, without using the concrete form of the many-body wavefunction.
+Specifically, we provide an efficient method to compute dynamical correlations by using the basic properties of Gaussian operators and apply it to study the Green's function, the spectral function and the OTOC of 1D HCAs.
+We find three main singularity lines in the spectral functions and obtain their dispersion relations by fitting the numerical results.
+The three lines cross at a common point $(q_m,\omega_m)$ where the spectral function reaches its largest value, and correspondingly the momentum distribution $n(q)$ of anyons exhibits a peak at $q_m$ while the local spectral function $A_{jj}(\omega)$ shows a power-law singularity at $\omega_m$.
 We also prove that the anyonic statistics can induce spatial asymmetry in the Green's function and its spectral function.
-Moreover, we diagnose information spreading by studying the OTOC and find that it shows asymmetric light-cone dynamics at low temperatures.
+Moreover, we diagnose information spreading by studying the OTOC, which shows asymmetric light-cone dynamics at low temperatures.
 However, as the temperature increases, the left and right butterfly velocities come close to each other and reach to the same value at infinite temperature.
-Our results allow direct comparison with state-of-the-art experiments and provide a route to study the anyon dynamics in the non-equilibrium Green's function framework, especially to investigate the competing role of statistics, strong correlation, and external potential.
+Our results allow direct comparison with state-of-the-art experiments and provide a route to study the anyon non-equilibrium dynamics, especially to investigate the competing role of statistics, strong correlation, and external confining potential.

+This paper is organized as follows.
+In Sec.\ref{sec:model} we give the model Hamiltonian of the hard-core anyons, and map it to a spiness fermion model by a generalized Jordan-Wigner transformation.
+In Sec.\ref{sec:dyn} we obtain explicit expressions for the Green's function, the spectral function and the OTOCs, and present results of numerical computations.
+In Sec.\ref{sec:symmetry} we analyze the symmetries of the dynamical correlation functions observed in the numerical results.
+We conclude in Sec.\ref{sec:conclusion} with a summary of our main results and some discussions.
+Some technical details are included in several Appendices.